The ULTIMATE Hot Tub Set Up Guide for new owners

 120V spas are often called plug-n-play.
 They are lightweight, portable spas that use standard household voltage of 110-120V.
 Many operate on a standard 15 amp household circuit.
 These have a GFCI (Ground Fault Circuit Interrupter) plug at the end of the cord and plug right into the outlet.
 Dedicated circuits are required to prevent overload.

-240V spas are full sized, acrylic spas.
+240V spas are typically full sized, acrylic spas.
 They are designed (for the most part) to operate on hard-wired, GFCI protected 220-240V, 50 amp circuits.
 These spas must be wired by a qualified electrician.
 The National Electrical Code specifies a manual disconnect access must be installed at least 5 feet away and within line of sight of the spa for safety.

 120V spas take longer to heat than 240V spas.
 Some 120V hot tubs are convertible to 240V to reduce heat time.
 However, the conversion requires an established hard-wired breaker which may be costly.
 Read our comprehensive guide on hot tub wiring.